 Time Target

-Important: The time a student spends working on Teacher Assignments is not taken into account in the Weekly Report's Time Target.
-Read our recommendations for adjusting the Time Target when using the Assignments.
+Important: The time a student spends working on Teacher Assignments is also taken into account in the Weekly Report's Time Target.

 Task Target